Matt Black captures the worst drought in Californian history

 - Matt Black

 Matt Black is from California’s Central Valley, an agricultural region in the heart of the state.
 His work has explored the connections between migration, poverty, agriculture, and the environment in his native rural California and in southern Mexico.

 He received the W. Eugene Smith Award in 2015.
 In 2016, he received the Robert F. Kennedy Journalism Award and was named a Senior Fellow at the Emerson Collective.
+In 2018, he again received a Robert F. Kennedy Award for his work in Puerto Rico.
 His work has also been honored by the Magnum Foundation Emergency Fund, the Pulitzer Center on Crisis Reporting, the Center for Cultural Innovation, and others.
 He lives in Exeter, a small town in California’s Central Valley.